AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

 -->

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can access the Planner from the  Resource Planner subtab  of the Resourcing area. </p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can access the Planner from the  People Planner section  of the Resourcing area. </p>
 -->

 <!--